 The correct way is to constantly remind ourselves to be more humble and keep an open mind in learning Buddhism.
 We should also understand that good, precious Dharma is not easily found, hence we need to constantly search for it until a time when we have finally found good, practical sermons that we can apply in life.

-7. Do we have the passion to learn Buddhism?
+7. Do you have the passion to learn Buddhism?

 In everything we do, we must have the passion to perform or work on something with sincerity.
-For example, if we want to be a good cook, ensure that we possess the passion for cooking.
-Otherwise, even with the best ingredients given to you, you may not be able to ome up with a good tasting dish.
+For example, if we want to be good cook, ensure that we possess a passion for cooking.
+Otherwise, even with the best ingredients given to you, you may not be able to come up with a good-tasting dish.